-A storm water management facility block is proposed for the Phase 2 Neighbourhood and is consistent with the location illustrated in Figure NOE3 of the NOESP.
-The SWM feature is located adjacent to the Natural Heritage System, so it acts to expand on the open space system.
-Given it's close proximity to the Dundas and Trafalgar intersection, this facility will act as a strong visual identity for the community to the north and a main entry point into the proposed development.
-Therefore, extra attention should be paid to the facility design and should incorporate the following guidelines:
+A storm water management (SWM) facility block is proposed for the Phase 2 plan.
+It is located consistently with that illustrated in Figure NOE3 of the NOESP, adjacent to the Natural Heritage System, acting as an extension of the open space system.
+Given the close proximity of the SWM facility to the Dundas and Trafalgar intersection, it will act as a strong visual identity for the community to the north and a main entry point into the proposed development.
+Therefore, extra attention should be paid to the facility design, which should incorporate the following guidelines:

-- Storm water facilities shall meet the requirements of the Town. - The storm water management facility will be a key features within the community contributing to its appearance and ambience, while achieving functional objectives related to flow moderation and water quality.
+- SWM facilities shall meet the Town's requirements. - The SWM facility will be a key features within the community contributing to its appearance and ambience, while achieving functional objectives related to flow moderation and water quality.

-- The storm water management facility should not be fenced, but rather will be designed with trails, overlooks and where appropriate, interpretive signage so that it is an integral part of the greenlands system. - Public trails should, where possible, encircle the storm water management facility.
+- The SWM facility should not be fenced, but rather will be designed with trails, overlooks and where appropriate, interpretive signage so that it is an integral part of the greenlands system. - Public trails should, where possible, encircle the SWM facility.